By: Leslie Latrel

 They interviewed Liv’s boyfriend a few times, thinking he could have come for a visit when he saw the two—but eventually had to clear him—and Rob could vouch for Shawna’s timeline.
 He was certain she had no parts of this, she was in the clear, as far as his “jaded” eyes could see.

-David’s shooting when into the large stack of crimes to be solved by the Houston Police Department.
+David’s shooting went into the large stack of crimes yet to be solved by the Houston Police Department.

 After a month in the hospital, David was brought back home and the doctors were right, he was confined to a wheelchair.
 Shawna was determined to make his homecoming a good one.
 All the friends came over and welcomed him to a house full of gumbo, fried fish, shrimp, oysters—you name it, they had it.
 Liv was there for a while, too, but left after she couldn’t take all the stares.
 Everyone was blaming her for what happened to him, but not Shawna.
 Rob told her that Shawna refused to believe the two of them were creeping.
 Liv was in the clear, or at least she felt good believing that.